socadk/design-practice-repository/artifact-templates/futureWork/DPR-ComponentDiagram.md

 ### Hints and Pitfalls to Avoid (Common Pitfalls)
 <!--See ART, don’t overdo etc.-->

 * Do not confuse logical and physical model elements; this diagram shows the logical structure.
+The interactions between the components in selected usage scenarios should be specified as well (for instance, representative cases or particularly challenging design hot spots such as peak load processing and error handling).
 * Decide for a leading decomposition type, for instance functional/domain-driven versus technical.
 Apply decomposition criteria and strategies such as those in [Service Cutter](https://github.com/ServiceCutter/ServiceCutter/wiki/Coupling-Criteria) to identify candidate components.
 * Do not create a single component for each and every class (in object-oriented programs), but group classes to achieve cohesion, which makes the design change-friendly. <!-- TODO 2023 cire integrators and disintegrators in "The Hard Parts" -->
 * Measure coupling and cohesion as the design and its implementation evolve.
 Consider architectural and interface [refactoring](https://interface-refactoring.github.io/) to improve the design as desired qualities and their priorities come and go.